trayio/falafel/README.md

 The `connectors.json` file will get auto generated when starting the server with `NODE_ENV` set to `development`.

-Depends on the `generate-schema` module being installed as a `devDependency`.
+Depends on the `generate-schema` module being installed as a `devDependency` of the parent module.
 (It is automatically from the Yeoman generator)